 2600.14 Form HCFA-25I.3, Medicaid Program Budget Report - State and Local Administration for the Budget Year +1. -- Complete this form in its entirety for each quarterly submission.
 Round all dollar amounts to the nearest thousand.
 Update the Budget Year +1 as the fiscal year progresses to reflect new or revised quarterly Budget estimates.

----§
+A. Line Headings for Lines 1 to 17. -- Follow instructions for the Form HCFA-25I.1.
+(See §2600.12.)

 B. Column Headings for Columns A, C, E,and G. -- Enter the estimated State and Local Administration expenditures computable for Federal funding for each quarter of the budget fiscal year.